Daily Jobs › Fun 😂

 How many hours can a minor work?
 Today vs 100 years ago

-• And more
+• farming and more

 What does the FLSA say exactly?

-• Minimum age of 18 years old for hazardous occupations
+• 18 years for hazardous occupations

 Caught using oppressive child labor?
 The fine is $11,000 for every violation with up to $50,000 fine for death or serious injury of a minor.
 And this can be doubled for repeat offenders.